frankland/valentjs/README.md

  - route.otherwise(url) - setup url for redirect if route does not exist
  - route.onChangeStart(callback) - add  hook for event **$routeChangeStart**
  - route.onChangeError(callback) - add hook for event **$routeChangeError**
- - route.addResolver(key, resolver) - add global resolver that will be applied for each route
+ - route.addResolver(key, resolver) - add [global resolver](http://i.imgur.com/eO43UR5.png) that will be applied for each route
+    - resolver(name, params) - same as [local resolver](#routeoptionresolve).
+Takes 2 arguments - route name, route params.
  - route.enableHistoryApi() - enable html5 routing.
 By default - html5 routing is enabled
  - route.disableHistoryApi() - disable html5 routing
  - routing.requireBase(isBaseRequired) - is base tag requierd for application

-## Exceptins
+## Exceptions

  - exception.handler(handler) - setup exception handler that will available for framework's context and window.on('error')